Jeff Mickel

-Arthur Jeffery Mickel (born August 4, 1966) is an American former professional football offensive lineman.
-He was selected in the sixth round out of Eastern Washington by the Minnesota Vikings in 1989.
+Arthur Jeffery Mickel (born August 4, 1966) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the Eastern Washington Eagles and was selected in the sixth round by the Minnesota Vikings in the 1989 NFL draft.
 He made his NFL debut for the Los Angeles Rams in 1990.
 He later played in the World League (WLAF) for the Barcelona Dragons and Frankfurt Galaxy.